 If you are just learning how to can chicken, the hearts, livers and gizzards can also be canned.
 They are all good to eat but should be canned separately from the other chicken meat.
 After cutting off the neck reach inside the cavity and pull out the inner parts; reach in and do the same at the bottom end.
 Clean the heart, liver and chicken gizzard.
 The gizzard needs to be sliced open and cleaned of sand; there is a lining which needs to be peeled off.
 Now it is important to quickly cool down the chickens (do not freeze); a constant running of very cold water will work and ice works very well.
-Chickens need to be chilled to 40F degrees before finishing processing but sudden change in the temperature lowers the quality of meat.
+Chickens need to be chilled to 40F degrees before finishing processing.
+Raising the chicken’s temperature lowers the quality of meat.
+For this reason, you need to work quickly and lower the temperature quickly after dipping in boiling water and singing over the flame.

-How to can chicken is very important; as well as any meat.
+Learning how to can chicken the correct way is very important.
 It is recommended and I agree that chicken should be hot packed (not raw packed).
 The extra cooking assures that any live spoilage organisms will be destroyed; this is very important with all meats.
 Sort pieces by size and cook pieces of equal size together until they are medium cooked; to 170F degrees.
 Pack chicken in hot sterilized (pint or quart) canning jars.
 Pour boiling hot water or boiling broth over the chicken, leaving 1 inch headspace.
 If you want added salt, add a little table salt to each jar, wipe the rims clean and adjust lids.
 Process jars under 10 pounds of pressure 65 minutes for pints; 75 minutes for quarts.

 Place 3 chickens (3 to 3 ½ pounds each) in a large stock pot.
 Cover with 1 ½ Gallons of fresh water.
 Bring to a boil, reduce heat and simmer about 2 hours or until chicken is falling from the bones.
 Drain the chicken from the broth.
 Let the broth cool so the fat rises to the top; when it does, skim off the top.
 Strain the broth through a fine strainer.